Submodular Maximization with Nearly Optimal Approximation, Adaptivity and Query Complexity: Achieving Linear Query Complexity via Preprocessing

 \subsection{Reducing the Query Complexity by Subsampling}

-In this subsection we describe how to combine \AdaptiveSampling and subsampling to preprocess the interval containing $\OPT$ in $O(\log(n))$ adaptive rounds and with a total of $O(n)$ queries so that the final interval has a constant ratio.
-There are three main ideas underlying the algorithm \SubsamplePreprocess.
-First, we subsample the ground set $N$ so that the query complexity of running \AdaptiveSampling is sublinear (\Cref{lem:adaptive_sampling}).
-Second, we relate the optimal solution in the sampled space to $\OPT$ in terms of the sampling probability.
-Third, we repeatedly subsample the ground set $N$ with a granularity that depends on the current ratio $R$ of the feasible interval, and in each of these iterations we run $O(\log(R))$ imprecise binary search decisions in parallel (by calling \AdaptiveSampling with error $1-p$ as described in \Cref{sec:binary-search}) to reduce the ratio from $R$ to $O(\log^4(R))$.
-Note that the adaptivity of each step is $O(\log(n)/\log(1/p))$ by \Cref{lem:adaptive_sampling} because the calls are distributed.
-There $O(\log^*(R))$ ratio reduction rounds, but by our choice of $\ell$ and $p$ in every round, the total number of adaptive rounds is $O(\log(n/\delta))$.
-When \SubsamplePreprocess terminates, the interval containing $\OPT$ has a constant ratio, and we run \Wrapper modified to search over this new interval for the final solution.
+Now we describe how to combine \AdaptiveSampling and subsampling to preprocess the interval containing $\OPT$ in $O(\log(n))$ adaptive rounds and with a total of $O(n)$ queries so that the final interval has a constant ratio.
+There are three main ideas underlying the algorithm \SubsamplePreprocess: \begin{enumerate} \item We subsample the ground set $N$ so that the query complexity of each \AdaptiveSampling call is sublinear (\Cref{lem:adaptive_sampling}). \item We relate the optimal solution in the sampled space to $\OPT$ via the subsampling probability. \item We repeatedly subsample the ground set $N$ with a granularity that depends on the current ratio of the feasible interval $R$.
+In each of these iterations, we run $O(\log(R))$ imprecise binary search decisions in parallel (by calling \AdaptiveSampling with error $1-p$ as described in \Cref{sec:binary-search}) to reduce the ratio from $R$ to $O(\log^5(R))$. \end{enumerate}

+The adaptivity of each step is $O(\log(n/\delta)/\log(1/p))$ by \Cref{lem:adaptive_sampling} because the calls are distributed.
+There are $O(\log^*(R))$ ratio reduction rounds,\footnote{We note that $\log^*(n)$ denotes the \emph{iterated logarithm} defined as $\log^*(n) := 1 + \log^*(\log(n))$ if $n > 1$ and $0$ otherwise.} but by our choice of parameters $\ell$ and $p$ in each round, the total number of adaptive rounds is $O(\log(n/\delta))$.
+Therefore, when \SubsamplePreprocess terminates, the interval containing $\OPT$ has a constant ratio.
+In the last step, we run \Wrapper modified to search over this new interval for the final solution.

 Now we formally present \SubsamplePreprocess and state the lemmas that are prerequisites for its guarantees.
-All proofs regarding preprocessing are deferred to \Cref{sec:subsample_proofs}.
-We first show how the optimal solution in a subsampled ground set relates to $\OPT$ in terms of the subsampling probability.
+All proofs for this preprocessing step are deferred to \Cref{sec:subsample_proofs}.
+We first show how the optimal solution in a subsampled ground set is related to $\OPT$ in terms of the subsampling probability.

-\begin{restatable}[]{lemma}{subsampleApprox} For any submodular function, sample each element in the ground set $N$ independently with probability $1/\ell$.
-If the resulting subsampled set is $N'$, denote the optimal solution in $N'$ by $\OPT'$.
-If $\Delta^*$ is an upper bound for the maximum marginal in $N$, then with probability at least $1 - \delta$,
+\begin{restatable}[]{lemma}{subsampleApprox} For any monotone, nonnegative submodular function $f$, sample each element in $N$ independently with probability $1/\ell$.
+Let the subsampled set be $N'$, and denote the optimal solution restricted to $N'$ by $\OPT'$.
+Let $\Delta^*$ be an upper bound for the max marginal gain in $N$.
+Then, for any $\delta \in (0, 1]$, with probability at least $1 - \delta$, we have

 \end{restatable}